-Electric homes with no fossil fuel burning devices like, fireplaces, gas stoves, gas ovens, gas laundry dryers or attached garages, then generally CO detectors are not required.
+Electric homes with no fossil fuel burning devices like fireplaces, gas stoves, gas ovens, gas laundry dryers or attached garages, then generally CO detectors are not required.
 Note if there is an attached garage, then one or more will be required inside the home.

 Know the Symptoms of CO Poisoning

 Similar to the flu but without the fever.
 They include: dizziness, nausea, fatigue, irregular breathing and headache; however, there are even more symptoms that you should really know.
-(Learn about other symptom that are much more serious )
+(Learn about other symptoms that are much more serious )